akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice nodded.
 “Delivered a tribute.
 A bird for the king’s table.”

-“Ah yes,” The woman nodded.
-“Father and I just dropped off birds and some flour to the kitchens.”
+“Ah.
+Father and I just dropped off birds and flour ourselves.”
 She leaned closer.
-“And you’ll have heard the news, I suppose.
-Tell me—what’s all this about the king’s vow?”
+“Then you’ll have heard all the excitement, then?”

-“Vow?”
-Beatrice frowned blankly, startled and unsure what the woman meant.
-“What vow?”
+“Excitement?”
+Beatrice smiled.

 “Oh.”
-The woman’s voice dropped conspiratorially.
-“Well.
-I was told by the baker’s boy—the one we brought flour to—he says that the king swore a great oath; caused a great flap among the court.
-Everyone is talking about it, I’m surprised you don’t know.”
+The woman’s voice dropped.
+“The baker’s boy—the one we brought flour to—he says that one of the king’s sons is to marry.
+It caused a flap among the court when it was announced.”

-Beatrice shook her head.
-“I heard nothing about it.”

-The woman motioned her to come closer.
-“They say—” She looked around. ”They say that one of the king’s sons is to marry, by royal decree no less.”
+Beatrice looked down at her basket.
+“I was busy, so I didn't hear anything.”

 The man snorted.
-“Sons.
+“Sons?
 Bastards, more like.
 The king’s got enough of them.”

-“Well, one of his sons, anyway.”
-The woman waved a hand.
-“The point is, some girl walked in—with a bird, they say—and now she’s to wed a prince.”
+“The boys can't help their parentage, John.”
+The woman waved a hand dismissively.
+“Anyways, some girl arrives with a bird, and would you believe that the king made a vow that she’s to wed a prince.
+At least that's what the boy said.”

-Beatrice’s heart gave a sudden lurch. *A bird.
+Beatrice’s heart gave a sickening lurch. *A bird.
 I walked in with a bird.
-But I heard no vow.
-It can’t be me, then.*

-“Oh, really?
-Imagine such a thing!”
-She replied, speaking much louder than she had intended.
+There must have been a lot of girls though.
+It can't be me.*

 “They say she got to keep her bird,” the woman went on.
 “Unlike us.
 We gave up three good capons and a side of bacon, and what do we get?”

 “A blessing and a pat on the head.,” said the man.
-“Though we got paid, to be fair.”
+“Though we got paid.”

-“Fair?”
+“That be sooth, John.”
 The woman sniffed.
-“We’ll be eating pottage for a month.”
+“I won't begrudge eating pottage for a month.”

-Beatrice looked at her strangely, her mind racing too fast. *Fancy that, another girl took her bird home too?
-Obviously the queen was feeling generous today.
-Two birds pardoned.
-I wonder who she is?*

-She shook her head and laughed quietly to herself at such goings on. *It's odd that no one told me about it.
-Did she come in after me, then?
-The queen would have told me plainly, surely.
-Not possible for it to be me.*

-But her hands shook with cold and her legs felt as weak as water. ”I heard—” She struggled to catch her breath. ”I saw no such girl.
-When—”

-The cart went over a stone.
-The wife turned away momentarily. ”Mind the road, John!
-Where was I—Ah yes.
-Now, I don’t know all the details—Something about the king refusing to marry his son to a foreigner.
-That’s it.”

-Her husband turned.
-“Not quite what I heard, mother.”

-She gave him a sharp look.
-“You mind the road, John, or you’ll have us all in the ditch.
-As I was saying, the king wasn’t happy with it all and in the end he says—what do you think?”

-Both girls chimed in as though on cue, “What, mother?”

-”He says—whatever is that?”

-She said this because horses’ hooves came quickly towards the cart at a gallop and two horses pulled up.

----

-Two riders appeared—men in the king’s colours, swords hanging at their sides, horses blowing loudly.
-They drew alongside the cart.

-“Good folk,” one called, “we seek a young woman on this road, travelling alone, leading a goose.”

-Beatrice’s heart almost stopped.
-John called out to the oxen, who slowed to a halt, being well trained.
-The woman’s hand went to her chest.
-The girls sat very still.
-John looked from the guards to Beatrice and back.

-“A goose, you said?” the man said.
-“We’ve seen no one with a goose, sir, at least not that I’ve seen.”

-The guard leaned down, scanning the cart.
-His eyes passed over Beatrice, over the basket, over the girls, concluding they were all one family.
-“Carry on then.”

-The younger guard then looked at Beatrice—a long, appraising look.
-She avoided his gaze politely, trying not to breathe.
-He shrugged, and they rode on.

----

-The cart lurched forward and the wife let out a long breath.
-“John, just think, if our daughters were a little older...” she said, and there was laughter in her voice.

-John shook his head and smiled.
-“Unlikely, mother.”
-He sat upright on his bench seat.
-“The baker’s boy said, the king would just as soon marry the son to common folk as to some princess.”

-His wife interrupted, eager to finish the tale. ”John, yes!
-He said that the first pure maid to walk in the doors would marry his son no matter if common or noble.
-And in walks some girl carrying a bird.”

-The daughters piped in.
-“Goose, mother!”
+Beatrice’s laugh came out strangely loud. ”Imagine such a thing.
+A girl keeping her bird.”
+But her hands were cold and her legs weak. *But it can't be me.
+I heard no vow.
+Not me.*

+”Imagine that.”
+John turned on his seat to grin at her.
+“Oh, but you look quite pale, miss.”
+His gaze dropped to the basket.
+“What kind of bird did you bring all this way?
+It must have been heavy, you poor thing.”

+“Goose.”
+The word came out before Beatrice could stop it.

+The girls exchanged glances.
+“A goose, mother!
+Goosie goosie!”

+The basket shifted all by itself on Beatrice's lap.

-“Yes, a goose; a great white thing.
-Caused a commotion, chased the clerks.”
-She laughed.
-“Imagine that—a goose loose in the king’s hall!”
+The woman laughed.
+“Silly, I thought I heard a goose for a moment.
+Yes, girls a goose; a great white thing.
+Caused a commotion, chased the clerks.
+Imagine that—a goose chase in the king’s hall!”

 The girls giggled.
-The man shook his head.
-“Goose or no, she’s a lucky lass.
-A prince, even a bastard, is more than most get.”

-“A goose?
+“A chase?
 Mercy me.”
 Beatrice’s voice wavered, seeming distant from her, surreal. *A commotion.
-The king laughed.
+The king caught Goosie.
 That was me.
 But I left.
 I didn’t hear any vow.
-It was someone else—some other girl with a goose.
-There must be another, mustn’t there?*

-The woman was watching her.
-“You look pale, dear.
-Did the soldiers frighten you?”

-“No,” Beatrice said.
-“It was a long walk, is all.”

-“You poor thing.
-A long walk and a heavy load.”
-The woman’s gaze dropped to the basket, then rose again.
-“What bird did you bring?”

-“A goose.”
-The word came out before she could stop it.

-Beatrice blinked.
-The woman’s eyebrows rose.
-The girls exchanged glances.
-The man half-turned on his seat.

-“A goose,” the woman said slowly, as much to herself as anyone.
-“And you say you know nothing about it?
-Well now, I wonder who she is, father.
-She must have made an impression, for our capons got no such reception.”
+Not me.*

-She eyed Beatrice up and down again, but eventually settled on her seat.
-Beatrice clutched the basket with sweaty hands and shut her eyes for a while. *She’s just gossiping.
-She doesn’t know, and it wasn’t me.
+She could feel the woman's sharp gaze watching, measuring.
+Beatrice ignored her and wriggled herself up against the backboard, behind John's seat.
+She leaned back and shut her eyes for a minute. *She doesn’t know, and it wasn’t me.
 Not me.
 Not at Stanwey.* She tried to imagine her own life as a princess and her stomach hurt.

+---

 The cart rumbled slowly on.
+The rhythmic beat of horse hooves sounded from behind—two riders, coming fast.
+John called out to the oxen, and the cart slowed, to let them past.

+Two men in the king’s colours drew alongside, their horses blowing.
+The older guard scanned the cart, his eyes passing over the family, over Beatrice, over the basket.
+“Good folk,” he said, “we seek a young woman on this road, travelling alone for Stanwey, with a goose.”

+John’s hand tightened on the goad.
+“We’ve seen no one with a goose, sir.”

+The guard’s gaze lingered on Beatrice.
+She kept her face still, her hands folded over the basket.
+The younger guard leaned down, looking at the girls, at the woman, at the child in her lap.
+His eyes fell on Beatrice and frowned.

+“She’d be alone,” the older guard said.
+“You’re a family.”

+“That we are,” said the woman, her voice bright.
+“Just us and our deliveries.”

+The older guard nodded.
+“Carry on, then.”

+They rode on.

+The cart lurched forward.
+The woman let out a breath.
+“John, just think, if our daughters were a little older…”

+But Beatrice was no longer listening.
+Her hands cold, her eyes shut, her head pounding. *Surely they were looking for me.
+For me.
+Why didn't they tell me earlier?*

 ---